Neuro-Hack/sponsorship/README.md

 # Hackathon Sponsorship [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-Lets create a crowdsourced Awesome List of companies to contact when looking for sponsorship for a hackathon.
+Lets create a crowdsourced 'Awesome List' of companies to contact when looking for sponsorship for a hackathon.
+Feel free to get creative with this read.me and improve it as you see fit.

 ## Potential Sponsors